The world of nonprofits can be a confusing place for anyone not familiar with the terminology.

 What is a 501(c)(3)?

 501(c)(3) is more than just a moniker, it’s a legal designation.
-The 501(c)(3) designation is reserved for nonprofits and charities that qualify under Section 501(c)(3) of the Internal Revenue Code, which is the portion of Federal statutory tax law in the United States used by the IRS.
+The 501(c)(3) designation is reserved for nonprofits and charities that qualify under Section 501(c)(3) of the Internal Revenue Code.
+Because of this, the application process for becoming a 501(c)(3) can take longer than starting other types of businesses.

 Types of 501(c)(3) charities